friebe/building-blocks-presentation/slides.md

 </div>

 <!--
 So every message have a structure as following.
-On the next slide u see an example how it could look like.
+On the next slide I show you an example how it could look like.
 -->

 ---